+Local actions of agents in the two interferometer arms are classical space-like separated events.
+Thus, we will analyse the interferometer within special relativity, and consider the effect of a change of reference frame on the general scenario.

+The number of clicks in a detector should reflect an objective element of reality.
+One could envision a setup of a photon detector attached to a bomb, such that the world is blown up if and only if the detector clicks; two observers in different frames of reference should not disagree over the fate of the world.
+By extension, if different observers do not disagree on whether an event occurred or not (they may still disagree over where, when and in what order relative to other events), they must also agree on the statistics associated with the occurrence of this event.
+In our formalism, this means that the probabilities $(1+\omega_P\cdot\omega)/2$ for a positive outcome of measurement $\omega_P$ applied to state $\omega$ should be invariant under a change of reference frame.

 Suppose we have two observers, say Rachael and Steven, who both observe the interference experiment, but are moving at relativistic speed relative to each other, as depicted in Figure~\ref{fig:minkowski}.
 Then there will be a Lorentz transformation $\Lambda$ relating Rachael's frame of reference to Steven's.